Getting ready for Cold and Flu season

 - Wash your hands frequently and thoroughly – Use antiviral tissue to open and close doors.
 Antiviral tissues claim to kill 99.9% of cold and flu season viruses.

 - Try to stay healthy – Eat well and healthfully, get exercise, and reduce your stress.
 Maintaining a healthy lifestyle will keep your body strong, and help you fight off disease.

-Don’t insist on an antibiotic unless your throat culture, chest x-ray or other signs and symptoms point to a bacterial infection.
-In most cases, the best medicine a doctor can give you is advice (such as drink plenty of liquids and rest).
+Don’t insist on an antibiotic unless your throat culture, chest x-ray, or other signs and symptoms point to a bacterial infection.
+In most cases, the best medicine a doctor can give you is advice (such as drinking plenty of liquids and rest).
 Take it.

 Working out when sick

 When you’re coughing and sneezing, your job is to get better and not infect others.
 That being said, you still want to be active.
 Exercise can sometimes help you fight off infections, and help you start feeling better.

 If you have above-the-neck symptoms such as a runny nose, sneezing and a scratchy throat, you may try exercising, but slow your pace, say researchers from the American College of Sports Medicine.
 Drink plenty of water while you’re exercising.

 If you have below-the-neck symptoms such as fever, sore muscles or joints, vomiting or diarrhea, or a nasty cough, just take care of yourself and let the illness run its course, while you don’t run yours.